isaacnmm/pestpolicy-hugo2XX/content/posts/skyfort-ii-backyard-discovery-cedar-wood-for-3-10-years/index.md

 ### Cedar Wood Design
 Sky Fort II swing set is largely designed from durable Cedar Wood.
 Therefore, with the appropriately created small and tight knots, the wood will not decay or create cracks.
 Further, the cedar wood has a clear and smooth look from the pre-staining procedure.
 However, the swing set is easy to assemble due to the Safe-T-Fuse design.
-Further, the swing beam is laminated and has brackets that are designed from steel or secure swinging experience for your kids.�Check out these quality
+Further, the swing beam is laminated and has brackets that are designed from steel or secure swinging experience for your kids.Check out these quality
 Wooden swing set
 .
 ## **FAQ